captain-redbeard/php-restful-framework/README.md

 # php-restful-framework
-PHP RESTful based framework with requests and responses in JSON formatted.
+PHP RESTful based framework with requests and responses in JSON format.

 ---